Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 bomb release button is pressed, and the selected number of munitions with the given program settings will be released.
-While the most basic mode available to the Phantom, Direct remains a reliable method when conditions permit, and can be used against any target the crew can see- namely, targets of opportunity, or in the CAS environment.
+While the most basic mode available to the Phantom, Direct remains a reliable method when conditions permit, and can be used against any target the crew can see - namely, targets of opportunity, or in the CAS environment.

 ![Direct Dive](../../../img/directdive.jpg)